 Every page developed in Webflow can be optimized for SEO as well as particular layout elements.

 Webflow has its own system of content management.
-It is mostly used for the pages where design stays the same but the content has to be changed from time to time, like for example a page of a team member, blog posts, product pages on the ecommerce store, etc. For this project, we used Webflow CMS to make the pages for Insights and Terms & Policies.
+It is mostly used for the pages where the design stays the same but the content has to be changed from time to time, like for example a page of a team member, blog posts, product pages on the ecommerce store, etc. For this project, we used Webflow CMS to make the pages for Insights and Terms & Policies.

 Terms & Policies